nikimanoledaki/nikimanoledaki.github.io/README.md

 To set up your environment to develop this theme, run `bundle install`.

-Your theme is setup just like a normal Jekyll site!
 To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to your theme-gem, please edit the regexp in `moonwalk.gemspec` accordingly.

 ## Acknowledgement
 This theme's original base is [no style please!](https://github.com/riggraz/no-style-please) theme created by [Riccardo Graziosi](https://riggraz.dev/) - many thanks to him for creating a wonderful theme with nearly no css.

-✨⚡read more about the developer behind this website's style, Abhinav Saxena, on their [blog](https://www.abhinav.co/about/) or follow me on Twitter - [@abhinav](https://twitter.com/abhinav)
+Read more about the developer behind this website's style, Abhinav Saxena, on their [blog](https://www.abhinav.co/about/) or follow on Twitter, [@abhinav](https://twitter.com/abhinav).